How to prevent falls in the elderly in and out of the home

 Per falls facts released by the Public Health England, The Public Health Outcomes Framework reported 255,000 emergency hospital admissions related to falls among patients aged 65, with 8% of these being above the age of 80.
 Falls not only lead to severe injuries and disability, but they are the reason behind a loss of confidence and increasing dependence on other family members, or even moving into a nursing home.

-This is why in this blog we have decided to talk about the common factors leading to falls in the elderly and what all we can do, as a considerate family member, to mitigate the risk.
+This is why in this blog we have decided to talk about the common factors leading to falls in the elderly and what we can do, as a considerate family member, to go about preventing falls at home.
+Elderly fall prevention is vital.

 With age comes age-related muscle degeneration, instability, and a decline in body balance.
 This change in gait escalates the possibility of fall.